apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 (<em>Appears on:</em><a href="#apps.kubeblocks.io/v1alpha1.SpecificOpsRequest">SpecificOpsRequest</a>)
 </p>
 <div>
-<p>VerticalScaling refers to the process of adjusting the compute resources (e.g., CPU, memory) allocated to a Component.
+<p>VerticalScaling refers to the process of adjusting compute resources (e.g., CPU, memory) allocated to a Component.
 It defines the parameters required for the operation.</p>
 </div>
 <table>